girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Commands/HML_Commands.md

 ```

 ### Unordered list tag:
-You can create unordered list in HTML by:
+You can create unordered list in html by:

 ```
 <ul>